syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Mapping column to a property

-Column can be bound to a property in data object using [GridColumn.columnName](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/columnName.html) property. [label](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/label.html) is used to display the required widget in a column header.
+The column can be bound to a property in a data object using [GridColumn.columnName](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/columnName.html) property. [label](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/label.html) is used to display the required widget in a column header.

 {% tabs %}
 {% highlight Dart %}